 We consider our "Home Territory" to be the greater Portland area.
 For services and transportation more than 20 miles from our facility, mileage charges may apply.

 Can I Scatter My Pet's Ashes?

 Yes, you have the option of scattering.
 Many people like to scatter ashes in one of their pet's favorite areas or a special place of memory.
 Remember, however, that scattering is an irreversible decision.
 Most people who scatter prefer to keep a small portion of the ashes.
-This small portion may be placed in a keepsake urn, a wind chime urn, memorial jewelry or even memorial art glass.
+This small portion may be placed in a keepsake urn, memorial jewelry or even memorial art glass.
 A "place of memorial" can be quite comforting, so take special time in making decisions about scattering.